-Both ‘something’ and that first ‘etc.’ leave ample room for discussion.
-A document doubts whether it functions as something unique, or as something reproducible.
-A passport is a document, but a flyer printed in offset equally so.
-Moreover, there is a circular reasoning: to document is ‘to provide with documents’.
-Defining (the functioning of) a document most likely involves ideas of communication, information, evidence, inscriptions, and implies notions of objectivity and neutrality – but the document is neither reducible to one of them, nor is it equal to their sum.
-It is hard to pinpoint it, as it disperses into and is affected by other fields: it is intrinsically tied to the history of media and to important currents in literature, photography and art; it is linked to epistemic and power structures.
-However ubiquitous it is, as an often tangible thing in our environment, and as a concept, a document deranges.
+A document can function as something unique, or as something reproducible.
+A passport is a document, but a leaflet is equally so.
+Documents abound and vary: a photograph left as a bookmark in a second-hand book, a screenshot in the trash bin, a worn-out note on the pavement testifying to a school assignment and yesterday’s rain.
+But also a car recording the impact of a crash, a disappointing first photograph, a profanity carved in warm roofing, a slice of a mammoth tree representing historical events, a fragment of charred wood from a utility pole, a list of to-do’s written on the back of a hand.
+Defining a document involves ideas of communication, information, evidence, inscription, and implies notions of objectivity and neutrality – but the document is neither reducible to one of them, nor is it equal to their sum.
+Moreover, documents can lie; they can be ephemeral and subject to change.
+It is hard to pinpoint the document, as it disperses into and is affected by other fields: it is intrinsically tied to the history of media and to important currents in literature, photography and art; it is linked to epistemic and power structures.
+Despite its ubiquity, and however unwavering and stable it is considered to be, a document confuses.

-The-documents.org gathers documents and provides them with a short textual description, explanation, or digression, written by multiple authors.
-Regularly, new files will be added, and old files will be altered.
-In Paper Knowledge, Lisa Gitelman paraphrases ‘documentalist’ Suzanne Briet, stating that ‘an antelope running wild would not be a document, but an antelope taken into a zoo would be one, presumably because it would then be framed – or reframed – as an example, specimen, or instance’.
-The files gathered on this website are all documents – if they weren’t before publication, they now are.
-That is what this website, irreversibly, does.
+the-documents.org aims to question what a document is and how it functions.
+It gathers documents and provides them with a caption – a short textual description, explanation, or digression.
+But as it collects documents, it also creates documents.
+In Paper Knowledge, Lisa Gitelman paraphrases documentalist Suzanne Briet, stating that ‘an antelope running wild would not be a document, but an antelope taken into a zoo would be one, presumably because it would then be framed – or reframed – as an example, specimen, or instance.’
+The files gathered on the-documents.org are all documents – if they weren’t before publication, they now are.
+That is what the-documents.org, irreversibly, does.
 It is a zoo turning an antelope into an ‘antelope’.

 Navigating the website can be done in different ways.
 There are links in the textual descriptions leading to other documents; there is a collection of all files published; at the right, the sidebar allows users to filter and arrange files based on themes, authors, types, etc. You can hit ‘random’.
 As the visitor makes his/her/their way through the collection, the-documents.org tracks the entries that have been viewed.
 It documents the path through the website.
 Your path can be saved digitally, printed at home, or ordered as a book.
 As such, the time spent on the-documents.org turns into a new document.